dwillis/jour329w_fall2025/assignments/stardem_metadata.md

 uv run datasette stardem_metadata.db
 ```

 Use facets and filters to explore the new metadata and evaluate the results in your `notes.md` file.
 Do the results look accurate?
 Are there any records that don't have all three (or six) new attributes?
 Do the results from the two models agree?
+Are these metadata useful?
+What other universal (not topic-specific metadata) would be useful?

 When you are finished, add, commit and push your changes: